Charles Rennie Mackintosh: Retrospect

 Mackintosh's work grew in popularity in the decades following his death.
 A number of posthumous presentations of his designs have been implemented.
 The Mackintosh House (1981) is a dedicated structure by William Whitfield to house the reconstructed interiors of the Mackintoshes former Glasgow home (sited nearby and demolished in 1963).
 The house forms an integral part of The University of Glasgow's Hunterian Museum and Art Gallery home to the world's largest collection of Mackintosh's work.
 The Artist's Cottage project, three unrealised designs from 1901, were constructed as interpretations near Inverness in 1992 and 1995.

-The House for an Art Lover was built in Glasgow's Bellahouston Park in 1996 as an interpretation of a design competition portfolio by Mackintosh and Macdonald from 1901.
+The House for an Art Lover was built and opened in Glasgow's Bellahouston Park in 1996.
+It operates as an arts and cultural centre, being the interpretation of a design competition portfolio in 1901 by Mackintosh and Macdonald.

 Mackintosh's design language continues to be echoed in modern buildings in Glasgow - for instance the replacement Glasgow Sheriff Court, built in the 1980s to a design by the successor firm to Mackintosh's old employer - Keppie Design - incorporates many interior features which are a modern interpretation of Mackintosh's style.

 The Glasgow School of Art building (now "The Mackintosh Building") is cited by architectural critics as among the finest buildings in the UK.
 On 23 May 2014 the building was ravaged by fire.
 The library was destroyed, but firefighters managed to save the rest of the building.
 On 15 June 2018, about a year before completion of the restoration of the building the School was again struck by fire.
 This second fire caused catastrophic damage, effectively destroying all the interiors and leaving the outer walls so structurally unstable that large sections of them had to be taken down to prevent uncontrolled collapse.
-Such was the global concern that a public commitment to faithfully rebuild The Mackintosh Building was made post-fire by then Director of The Glasgow School of Art, Tom Inns.
+Such was the concern that a public commitment to faithfully rebuild The Mackintosh Building was made post-fire by then Director of The Glasgow School of Art, Tom Inns.